 David Eisenbud received his Ph.D. in mathematics in 1970 at the University of Chicago under Saunders MacLane and Chris Robson, and was on the faculty at Brandeis University before coming to Berkeley, where he became Professor of Mathematics in 1997.
-He served as Director of MSRI from 1997 to 2007.
+He served as Director of MSRI from 1997 to 2007, and again from 2013 to the present; in between he initiated the Mathematics and Physical Sciences program at the Simons Foundation.
 He has been a visiting professor at Harvard, Bonn, and Paris.
-Eisenbud served as Vice President for Mathematics and the Physical Sciences at the Simons Foundation from 2009-2012, while maintaining some of his activities at Berkeley.
+Eisenbud served as Director of the division of Mathematics and Physical Sciences at the Simons Foundation from 2009-2012, while maintaining some of his activities at Berkeley.

-In 2002 Eisenbud was elected President of the American Mathematical Society (2003-2005).
-He is a member of the Board of Math for America.
-He is also Chair of the Editorial Board of the Journal of Algebra and Number Theory, which he helped found in 2006, and serves on several other editorial boards.
+Eisenbud served as President of the American Mathematical Society from 2003 to 2005.
+He is currently a member of the Board of the Simons Foundation.
+He is Chair of the Editorial Board of the Journal of Algebra and Number Theory, which he helped found in 2006, and serves on several other editorial boards.